Goblin Mountain by Kyes Peak via Storm Ridge + Quartz Creek / 鬼怪山

 Storm Ridge East Spur Ridge

-At mile 1.5, we left the trail and then crossed Quartz Creek on a big log.
-Soon, we fought the brush through the old growth.
-The massive Devil’s club in the lower forest had us spend much time finding a path of the least resistance.
+At mile 1.5, we left the trail and crossed Quartz Creek on a big log.
+Soon, we fought the dense brush through the old growth.
+But it was the massive Devil’s Club lower down where we spent much time route finding.

-Things looked promising past 4000′ when we went above the trees.
-Then we had views to the east below the Storm Ridge.
-Snow later showed up at 4400′ over the steep section, and then I left the snowshoes on the ridgetop.
+Things looked promising above 4000′ once we were above the trees.
+Shortly afterward, the east views expanded below Storm Ridge.
+Soon, snow appeared over the steep section at 4400′ where I left the snowshoes on the ridgetop.

 Kyes Peak versus Goblin Mountain